Answered By: APUS Librarians Last Updated: Jun 12, 2023 Views: 247

 - Check your internet connection.
 If you are at home and are having consistent problems with low signal or dropped connection, you may need to call your internet service provider for help.

-But, most importantly, don't forget that you can also reach librarians by email, text and Adobe Connect.
+But, most importantly, don't forget that you can also reach librarians by email and Zoom.